 You don’t want to get into trouble with the laws in a foreign land because that would be a nightmare.
 You have heard of those horror stories your fellow Pinoys went through.
 Learn their lessons.
 Be a law-abiding citizen whether you’re a citizen or a foreign worker.

 Keep a healthy lifestyle

-Eat well, exercise regularly, have a positive outlook in life.
-Don’t kill yourself with work, spend adequate time for sleep and always spend time on wholesome recreation.
+Eat well, exercise regularly, and have a positive outlook on life.
+Don’t kill yourself with work, spend adequate time for sleep, and always spend time on wholesome recreation.
 Quit smoking and excessive drinking.
 Do not disregard body pains and seek professional help for common ailments like back pains.

 Spend more time for prayers

 As the saying goes, you don’t live by bread alone.
 You must also take care of the spiritual side of you.
 You are happier if you have inner peace.
 Attend Sunday service to enrich spiritual life and relationship with God.